astropy/astropy/docs/known_issues.rst

 See: https://github.com/astropy/astropy/issues/7832

-Quantities float comparison with np.isclose fails
+Quantities Float Comparison with np.isclose Fails
 -------------------------------------------------

-Comparing Quantities floats using the Numpy function `~numpy.isclose` fails on Numpy 1.9 as the comparison between ``a`` and ``b`` is made using the formula
+Comparing Quantities floats using the NumPy function `~numpy.isclose` fails on NumPy 1.9 as the comparison between ``a`` and ``b`` is made using the formula

 .. math::